cangjie-bot/cangjie_docs/docs/dev-guide/source_en/enum_and_pattern_match/other.md

-# Other Usage Scenarios of Patterns
+# 1Other Usage Scenarios of Patterns

 Patterns can be used not only in `match` expressions but also in variable definitions and `for in` expressions.
 For example, the left side of an equals sign is a pattern, and the part between the `for` keyword and the `in` keyword is also a pattern.
 Additionally, conditions in `if` expressions and `while` expressions can utilize patterns.
 For specific examples, refer to the ["Conditions Involving let-pattern"](../basic_programming_concepts/expression.md#conditions-involving-let-pattern) section.